wp-plugins/media-file-renamer/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=H2S7S3G4XMJ6J
 Tags: rename, file, media, management, image, renamer, wpml, wp-retina-2x Requires at least: 3.5
-Tested up to: 4.2.0
+Tested up to: 4.2.2
-Stable tag: 2.0.0
+Stable tag: 2.2.0

 This plugins allows you to rename physically the media files by updating their titles.
 It also updates theirs links in the posts automatically.

 == Description ==

+The Media File Renamer is a WordPress plugin that renames media files nicely for a cleaner system and for a better SEO.

+By default, it does it automatically depending on the title of your media.
+When files are renamed, the references to it are also updated (posts, pages, custom types).
+There is also a little dashboard called File Renamer in Media that will help you rename all your files at once.

+The Pro users are given a few more features like manual renaming and advanced logs (SQL queries).
+An excellent way to use the plugin is to actually let it do the renaming automatically and do it manually for a few files for fine tuning.

-By updating the name/title of the image or the media, this plugin will rename the filename nicely and attempt to update all the references to that media in the associated posts if any.
-Depending on the plugins you use and your settings, the plugin might not find all the references so you need to backup your website first then try.
-If the references are not being updated, please let me know in the forum with details.
+BE CAREFUL: File renaming is a dangerous process.
+Before renaming everything automatically, try to rename a few files first and check if all the references to this file are still alright on your website.
+Depending on your plugins, theme or specific settings, the plugin might not find all the references.
+I strongly advise you to backup your database and your uploaded files first.
+If references aren't updated properly, please contact me with details about it.
+I will try my best to cover more and more special cases.

-Using the File Renamer in Tools, you can also bulk-rename all your files all at once.

-The plugin has been tested with many plugins (including WP Retina 2x and WPML) and supports Windows, Linux, BSD and OSX.
-Please check the FAQ as it contains important information and backup your website before using the plugin for the first time.
+This plugin works perfectly with WP Retina 2x (and therefore, the retina files), WPML and many more.
+Is has been tested in Windows, Linux, BSD and OSX systems.

 Languages: English, French.